andrejcode/the-wardrobe/README.md

 1. **Create PostgreSQL Database:**

    - Create a PostgreSQL database and add its URL to the `.env` file.
+   - Note that when you create Vercel PostgreSQL you can copy `.env` variables
    - To run migrations and seed the database `npx prisma migrate dev`
    - To seed the database use command `npx prisma db seed`
    - To generate Prisma types `npx prisma generate`